WilliamM163/chrome_homescreen/README.md

-# Chrome Homescreen V2
+# Dash Page
-Chrome Homescreen V2 is a Chrome extension designed to transform your new tab page into a study hub!
+Dash Page is a Chrome extension designed to transform your new tab page into a study hub!
 It is highly customizable, and it helps you stay focused and motivated by displaying essential study tools and a fun interactive pet feature.

 This project is a work in progress.
 My aim for this is to gain more technical experience working with front-end technologies.